 The Problem With ‘Fad’ Training

 I do not know one person that likes to hear that they are not succeeding or failing someone they care about.
 It does not matter whether it is children, pets or ourselves.
-The thought, or even just belief, that we are teaching self-destructive habits to anybody is truly heart breaking.
-It’s not surprising, then, that as soon as some new article comes out about healthy living, you can guarantee a swarm of interest as everyone jumps on the band wagon.
+The thought, or even just belief, that we are teaching self-destructive habits to anybody is truly heartbreaking.
+It’s not surprising, then, that as soon as some new article comes out about healthy living, you can guarantee a swarm of interest as everyone jumps on the bandwagon.

-The exact same can readily be said of our dog friends, whose method of training has become huge business over the past decade.
+The exact same can readily be said of our dog friends, whose method of training has become a huge business over the past decade.
 This has led to a number of fad regimes which in many ways can paint an unrealistic – and often dangerous – picture of how to train an animal.
-Our training is based off of Nick White, who is a co-host on America’s Top Dog.
+Our training is based on Nick White, who is a co-host on America’s Top Dog.

 Purely Positive Reinforcement

 Marketed as the only humane way to train an animal, the exclusively positive reinforcement approach to dog training has its roots in marine animal parks.
 Here, in front of thousands of applauding fans, animal trainers are shown to reward the animals – normally dolphins and killer whales – with short whistle bursts and treats for every good deed.

 In many ways, this follows the same psychology of clicker training.
 Eventually, the animal will associate the desired behavior with rewards and begin to act on cue for their handlers.
 The sad fact of the matter is that while this would seem to be a great way to train an animal, there is a lot more going on behind the scenes.

 These animals are isolated in sterile, distraction-free enclosures all day, every day.
 The only time they are mentally challenged and encouraged to socialize is during the short periods where they are engaged by their trainers.
 It’s hard to imagine what this would be like for an intelligent animal, but this form of captivity will obviously promote a very response behavior.